jasraa/tp/docs/DeveloperGuide.md

 ## 1. Introduction
 Welcome to the Developer Guide for BudgetBuddy!
-This guide has been created to help you current and future developers of Budget understand how BudgetBuddy works and aid developers in easily adding new features, fix bugs.
+This guide has been created to help you current and future developers of BudgetBuddy understand how BudgetBuddy works and aid you in easily adding new features and fixing bugs.
 In this guide, it will go over the main parts of the app, how they work together, and why we made them that way.

 ## 2. Setup Guide